ropensci/exoplanets/README.md

-The goal of exoplanets is to provide access to [NASA’s Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/index.html) database in R. The functionality of this package is very minimal and is simply an R interface to access exoplanet data in the following ways:
+The goal of exoplanets is to provide access to [NASA’s Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/index.html) database in R. The functionality of this package is fairly minimal and is simply an R interface to access exoplanet data in the following ways:

   - By providing a table name
   - By providing a query URL